Srimoolanathar Temple, Keezhaiththanjavur: Specialities

-This is the birth place of Seruthunai Nayanar.
+This is the birthplace of Seruthunai Nayanar.
 The presiding deity was worshipped by Seruthunai Nayanar and Kalarsinga Nayanar.
 Sundarar praises the deity in his song 'Thazhalum Meniyar'.
 The deity likes this place and other places such as Chotruthurai, Pazhalam, Pambani, Pamburam and Thanjakkai.
 Seruthunai Nayanar was born in the Chola country.
 He was an ardent Shiva devotee.
 He expressed all his thoughts at the feet of Shiva.
 He did yeoman service to Shiva devotees.
 Those who commit any wrong to the Shiva followers will be punished by him.
 He also worshipped Thyagaraja of Thiruvarur and did service.
 Once when Seruthunai Nayanar was sitting in the mandapa of the temple, wife of Pallava king Kadavarkon Kalarsingan, smelt the flower which was meant for the puja of the deity.
 Enraged over the incident Nayanar cut off the nose of the wife of the king and informed this to him.
 On seeing the devotion to the deity he was impressed.
 Shiva blessed one and all.
 Later he attained the feet of Shiva.